-All Undeclared and Undeclared-PreNursing students are required to see an advisor in Academic Advising and Retention Services (AARS) prior to registering every semester.
+All Undeclared and Undeclared-PreNursing students are required to see an advisor in Undergraduate Advising and Success Center (UASC) prior to registering every semester.

 Do you have a balance due on your student account?
 If so, you will not be able to register until the debt has been paid.
 Be aware - balances can fluctuate on your student account depending on activity.
 Clear up any balance as soon as possible by paying your outstanding balance using the Pay Now option at MySJSU (which can be accessed through the One.SJSU.edu portal) after the log-in under Self Service.
 Remember, payments are applied to the oldest balance first.
 Keep your account current by paying all charges by the assigned due date.

 All incoming students (undergraduate and graduate) are expected to complete online title IX training course addressing sexual assault prevention.
 A hold (HW1) will be placed if course is not completed.
 Questions?
 Email email@example.com